Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 A. Actually, lenders and others who provide earnings-related financial services don't have any interest in how much "income" anyone does or doesn't make, generally (although there may be some federal financial service entities specifically providing "income"-related services that would be exceptions to this, I suppose).
 Financial services folks are really only interested in how much money one makes, because that's what matters where one's ability to repay a loan, or one's qualification for aid, or whatever, is concerned.

 A number of CtC Warriors have had this issue arise.
-They have found that the folks with whom they are dealing are perfectly happy to accept alternatives to tax returns for documentation of earnings.
+They have found that the folks with whom they are dealing are perfectly happy to accept alternatives to tax returns for documentation of earnings, such as pay stubs, affidavits, bank statements and so forth.

 Q. Is there any need or virtue to including legal arguments in a filing supporting or justifying what is being reported?